18F/Level-Up/pages/snackparty.md

 Snack party is a chance to "sit" and chat with team members from around TTS.
 Find your table and bring a snack to enjoy!
 Your table number is a link to your google hangout.

+Here is the [facilitation guide](https://docs.google.com/a/gsa.gov/document/d/1oUlRVnTX02Sp2u84fkk6iNawKseJ01fYBHW8HmwX0dU/edit?usp=sharing), to see how the hour will go.

 If you don't see your name or have any questions, hit us up in #level-up

 ----------------------------------------